How can I help you?

 dotnet --versionCreate a Blazor WebAssembly App using .NET CLI

 Run the following command to create a new Blazor WebAssembly App in a command prompt (Windows) or terminal (macOS) or command shell (Linux).
-For detailed instructions, refer to this Blazor WASM App Getting Started documentation.
+For detailed instructions, refer to the Blazor WASM App Getting Started documentation.

 dotnet new blazorwasm -o BlazorApp

-cd BlazorAppInstall Syncfusion® Blazor InteractiveChat and Themes NuGet in the App
+cd BlazorAppInstall Syncfusion® Blazor packages

-Syncfusion® Blazor components are available in nuget.org.
-Refer to the NuGet packages topic for the available NuGet packages list with component details.
+All Syncfusion Blazor packages are available on nuget.org.
+See the NuGet packages topic for details.

-Open the ~/_Imports.razor file and import the Syncfusion.Blazor and Syncfusion.Blazor.InteractiveChat namespaces.
+After the packages are installed, open the ~/_Imports.razor file and import the Syncfusion.Blazor and Syncfusion.Blazor.InteractiveChat namespaces.

 @using Syncfusion.Blazor

-@using Syncfusion.Blazor.InteractiveChatRegister Syncfusion® Blazor Service
+@using Syncfusion.Blazor.InteractiveChatRegister Syncfusion® Blazor service

-Register the Syncfusion® Blazor Service in the ~/Program.cs file of the Blazor WebAssembly App.
+Register the Syncfusion® Blazor service in the Program.cs file of your Blazor WebAssembly App.

 using Syncfusion.Blazor;